lupettohf/AFKBot/README.md

 ## Features

- * Supports 1.16.4.
+ * Supports 1.16.X.
  * An easy-to-use GUI with incorporated chat thanks to [mineflayer-dashboard](https://github.com/wvffle/mineflayer-dashboard).
  * Windows Desktop Notifications for events like /tell or on death.
-These can be disabled when starting the bot.
+These can be disabled inside config.json.
 Thanks to [node-notifier](https://github.com/mikaelbr/node-notifier).
  * Automatic response (whispered) like "Sorry, I am an AFK Bot", to people who "/tell" you.
  * Pathfinding ability to make your AFK bot follow you from one place to another, thanks to [mineflayer-pathfinder](https://github.com/Karang/mineflayer-pathfinder).
  * Reconnect ability in case it's kicked from the server.
  * Online/Cracked mode support.
  * Looks at nearby entities simulating real players.
  * Alerts on low health.
- * Option to make bot attack mobs inside his range (KillAura) for self-defense, can be disabled.
+ * Option to make bot attack mobs inside his range (KillAura) for self-defense, can be disabled in config.json.
  * Shows who attacked the bot and the weapon.
 Thanks to [mineflayer-bloodhound](https://github.com/Nixes/mineflayer-bloodhound).

 ## Install